Overview Of Mood and Anxiety Mental Disorders And Their Symptoms

 Fear or avoidance of places where previous panic attacks occurred

-Physical symptoms during panic attacks can include a racing heart, sweating, chills, trembling, breathing trouble, weakness, dizziness, tingling or numb hands, chest pain, stomach pain, or nausea.
+Physical symptoms, like a racing heart, sweating, chills, trembling, breathing trouble, weakness, dizziness, tingling or numb hands, chest pain, stomach pain, or nausea

 Blushing, trembling, racing heart, sweating, or stomachaches